DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 If the Grid should have the same size as the container element, set the `VirtualTable` plugin's `height` property to "auto" and the Grid root element's style setting to `height: 100%`.

 .embedded-demo({ "path": "grid-virtual-scrolling/stretching-to-parent-element", "showThemeSelector": true })

+## Use Virtual Table with Data Formatting and custom components

+The virtual table renders only visible rows.
+Empty space before and after rows is calculated using `estimatedRowHeight` property.
+Default `estamatedRowHeight` property is equal default row height.
+If you use `DataTypeProvider` plugin to define custom formatter, you have to be sure that `estimatedRowHeight` property is equal to new row height.
+The same applies to custom the cell and row components.